icpm-kth/uqsa/README.md

 This is an R package that performs *parameter estimation*, *uncertainty quantification*, and *global sensitivity analysis* using Bayesian methods and ABC-MCMC sampling.
+It is primarily designed for **biochemical reaction networks** describing intracellular cellular pathways and similar.
+All information about the model as well as the experimental data used for parameter estimation and uncertainty quantification is stored in SBtab.

 * **Source code:** https://github.com/icpm-kth/uqsa/